 Wind load is one of the main concerns in construction codes.
-Besides gravitational loads, earthquakes, and other factors, wind gusts-induced loads can cause failure in structures.
-This is mostly because of the lateral forces, induced turning moments, and pressure/suction on roof and walls, all of which deviates from the regular gravitational loads’ effects on buildings and other load-carrying structures.
+In addition to gravitational loads, earthquakes, and other factors, wind gusts-induced loads can be key factors that cause failure in structures.
+These failures are mostly due to lateral forces, induced turning moments, and pressure/suction on roof and walls, all of which deviate from the regular gravitational loads’ effects on buildings and other load-carrying structures.

-The wind is more or less influential in a given structural design case, depending on the geographical location, as for example coastal areas and plains are more affected by wind storms and fast wind gusts.
-Also, the tallness of the structure, its shape and surrounding elements affect the wind flow and therefore the pressure distribution on the surfaces.
+The wind is more or less influential in a given structural design case, depending on the geographical location; for example, coastal areas and plains are more affected by wind storms and fast wind gusts.
+Also, the structure’s height tallness of the structure, shape, and surrounding elements affect the wind flow and therefore the pressure distribution on the surfaces.
 Construction codes take into account all of these factors and deliver methods to calculate loads, always in approximate and conservative ways.
-But if the engineering department needs to know with precision the details of wind load over a structure, because of unusual conditions or irregular structures, other methods must be used, such as wind tunnel testing or Computational Fluid Dynamics.
-In this article, I will make use of the later to predict the pressure distribution over a set of oil tanks and make comparisons with a single one.
+However, if the engineering department needs to know the details of wind load over a structure with precision, because of unusual conditions or irregular structures, other methods must be used, such as wind tunnel testing or Computational Fluid Dynamics.
+In this article, I will make use of the latter to predict the pressure distribution over a set of oil storage tanks and make comparisons with the pressure distribution over a single one.

-We have a 2600 square meters tank farm located in an oil terminal at a bay side, with ten 15 meters tall tanks together in a space confined by a damn.
+We have a 2600-square-meter tank farm located in an oil terminal at a bayside, with ten 15-meter tall tanks together in a space confined by a dam.
 This is a typical configuration for these facilities.
-The proximity to the sea and related lack of obstacles to gusts make wind loads a special concern.
-Also, care must be taken, as a failure in any of the tanks could lead to oil spills and contamination, so negative environmental impact is a big risk.
-A maximum knowledge of the real loads and produced stress state of the structural systems is desired, for safety and reliability assessments.
+The farm’s proximity to the sea and related lack of obstacles to gusts make wind loads a special concern.
+Also, care must be taken, since a failure in any of the oil storage tanks could lead to oil spills and contamination, so there is a high risk of negative environmental impact.
+It is highly desirable to have a maximum amount of knowledge of the real loads and produced stress state of the structural systems, for safety and reliability assessments.